pwestrich/csc_5400/README.md

 # csc_5400
 Repository for the programming assignment for CSC 5400: Analysis of Algorithms.

-To build and run this program, you first must install Rust.
-Instructions for that can be found [here.](https://doc.rust-lang.org/1.0.0/book/installing-rust.html)
+To build and run this program, you first must install Rust from [here.](https://www.rust-lang.org/en-US/downloads.html)

 Once you have the compiler and reposirtory, running is pretty easy.